3 November 18 – 6 January 19

 Opening: 2 November 18, 7 pm

-The foundation for the exhibition Womb Life by Tamara Henderson (born 1982 in Sackville, CA) is manifold.
+The foundation for the exhibition Womb Life by Tamara Henderson is manifold.
 One strand can be traced back to an encounter at Gatwick Airport.
-At 10 am on Sunday, May 27, 2018 in a Tokyo-style hotel room capsule, the artist had an impromptu hypnotherapy session with the hypnotist Marcos Lutyens.
+At 10 am on Sunday, May 27, 2018, in a Tokyo-style hotel room capsule, the artist had an impromptu hypnotherapy session with the hypnotist Marcos Lutyens.
 The written account by Lutyens tells us that an inward-leading progression took place: “(…) into the mud, the clay, the slip.
 Dissolving downwards into the loam with an x-ray view of time and space and body.”

 Tamara Henderson’s process of creation develops its own mythology out of an ongoing practice of writing, drawing, and making notations of everyday objects.
-She registers patterns in objects and atmospheric phenomena and protocols their appearance in dreams in order to expand conventional registers of consciousness.
-The hypnosis session at Gatwick Airport made way for a multitude of resulting evolutions that would eventually become the work for the exhibition—born from the language of the mud, matured in the body of the artist, decoded by the umbilical chord, and finally grounded by the pulse of the placenta.
+She registers patterns in objects and atmospheric phenomena and logs their appearance in dreams in order to expand conventional registers of consciousness.
+The hypnosis session paved the way for a multitude of resulting evolutions that would eventually become the work for the exhibition in the form of a film and a body of sculptures—born from the language of the mud, matured in the body of the artist, decoded by the umbilical chord, and finally grounded by the pulse of the placenta.

 Curator: Anna Gritz